abbott/hardn/docs/configuration.md

 4. `~/.config/hardn/hardn.yml` (XDG Base Directory specification)
 5. `~/.hardn.yml` (traditional dot-file in home directory)

 ## Creating a Configuration File

 You can create a configuration file in several ways:

 ### 1. Interactive Creation

-When running Hardn for the first time with no configuration file, it will offer to create one interactively.
+On first run, `hardn` will offer to create a default configuration file interactively if no existing config is found.

 ### 2. Manual Creation